 Involve everyone in class discussions

 Eliminate the gap between slow readers and the rest of the class.
-By listening to audio books everyone will have a fair chance at participating in class discussions.
+By listening to audiobooks everyone will have a fair chance of participating in class discussions.

 Listening helps develop the visual part of the brain

 Research on Auditory Learning by EDC (http://ltd.edc.org/understanding-auditory-learning-integrating-listening-k-…) shows that listening is visual; the brain sees what it hears.
 Through listening, children will benefit from a multi-sensory experience with books that goes beyond learning how to read.
 Listening to stories stimulates the brain to form mental images of what is being read and therefore it enhances the learning process.

 Encourage independent reading Set up a listening centre so that children can listen and follow the written text at the same time.
 You can also use multiple headphones for quiet listening.
 The children will be able to listen to the stories by themselves developing their ability to become independent learners.